shouno/PoissonNoiseReduction/README.md

 Poisson Noise Reduction example

-This sample program is presented at the PDPTA 2013.
+This sample program is presented at the PDPTA 2013 and PDPTA 2014

   "Poisson Observed Image Restoration using a Latent Variational Approximation with Gaussian MRF" H.Shouno and M.Okada

+  "Accelaration of Poisson Corrupted Image Restoration with Loopy Belief Propagation" H.Shouno

 The presentation slides can see at